What I Have Learned from Exiled Journalists

 Dawit Isaak and his colleagues are the longest detained journalists in the world today.
 September 23, 2022 will mark 21 years of detention.
 Their cases and causes are not only heartbreaking and egregiously unjust, but emblematic of the global assault on media freedom by authoritarian regimes, which continues to intensify under the cover of a global pandemic of impunity.

-Q&A with Amber Bracken, Canadian photojournalist and winner of the 2022 Ken Filkow Prize
+Q&A with Amber Bracken, Canadian photojournalist and 2022 Ken Filkow Prize winner

 Amber Bracken is a Canadian photojournalist who has reported extensively on the impacts of colonization, often affecting Indigenous peoples in North America.
 PEN Canada awarded her the 2022 Ken Filkow Prize for her courageous coverage of the 2021 coastal pipeline protests on Wetʼsuwetʼen First Nation territory in British Columbia.
 Bracken has also won the Contemporary Issues category of the 2017 World Press Photo awards and in 2022 won the overall World Press Photo of the Year.